sympy/sympy/doc/src/tutorial/manipulation.rst

     (3, x, y**2)

 Mul's ``args`` are sorted, so that the same ``Mul`` will have the same ``args``.
-But the sorting is based on several criteria that has no mathematical significance.
+But the sorting is based on some criteria designed to make the sorting unique and efficient that has no mathematical significance.

 Recall that our ``expr`` should be ``Mul(2, x, Pow(y, 2))``.
 What if we want to get at the ``args`` of ``Pow(y, 2)``.
 Notice that the ``y**2`` is in the